-This course is the culmination of the 4 year VPA Theatre Program.
-The seniors choose a 30-minute scene from a play and cast, direct, design lighting, sound, costumes, make-up, etc. The performances are viewed on an evening in May.
+This course is the culmination of the 4-year VPA Theatre Program.
+The seniors choose a 30-minute scene from a play and cast, direct, design lighting, sound, costumes, make-up, etc. The performances are viewed on an evening in late April.
 Juniors (in the Theatre Program) are also able to take this course and learn advance-acting skills as well as perform scenes from Shakespeare.
 The juniors are cast in the seniors' capstone project.
 This is a required course for seniors in the VPA Theatre Program and an optional course for juniors.
-This course may be taken both junior and senior year, since the grade levels are completing different tasks.
-Juniors not in the VPA Theatre Program may take this class with permission from the instructor.
+This course may be taken both junior and senior year since the grade levels are completing different tasks.

-Contingent upon permission of the administration PREREQUISITE: Juniors taking this class must be in the VPA Program or have permission of the instructor
+PREREQUISITE: Juniors taking this class must be in the VPA Program or have permission of the instructor.